HottensiahNyanjui/yolo/README.md

 # Overview
 This project involved the containerization and deployment of a full-stack yolo application using Docker.
 It has a Node.js backend, React frontend, and MongoDB database.
+It is containerized and orchestrated using Docker Compose for maximum portability and ease of deployment.

 # Requirements